teka0lign/property-management-mysqli/README.md

 3. Serve `public/` as document root: `php -S localhost:8000 -t public`.
 4. Use `Authorization: Bearer <token>` for protected endpoints.

 This snapshot is intentionally concise for GitHub showcase.
-Replace the demo token with a proper auth mechanism (JWT/Passport) in production.